700g Javelins are changing!

 Nordic Sport and Nemeth have been involved in designing and testing the new-specification javelins, which have now been completed and signed off.

-What new 700g javelins will be available?
+What new 700g javelins are available?

 Nemeth